filakhtov/gentoo-use-docs/sys-apps/kmod.md

 Pass the `--with-zlib` option to the configure script.
 Enable support for Gzip compressed modules.

 This flag should be enabled if Kernel modules of the target system are compressed using gzip.

+### zstd
+Pass the `--with-zstd` option to the configure script.
+Enable support for kernel modules compressed using Zstd algorithm.

+This flag should be enabled if Kernel modules of the target system are compressed using Zstd.